TonyQ032/TonyQ032/README.md

 In education, as in programming, an eagerness to learn new concepts is a requirement.
 I am always excited to learn and apply new skills!

-* 🌍  I'm based in Rialto, CA
+* 🌍  I'm based in Highland, CA
-* 🖥️  You can view my portfolio [here](https://tonyq032.github.io/Professional-Portfolio-V3/)
 * ✉️  You can contact me at [anthonyq032@gmail.com](mailto:anthonyq032@gmail.com)

 ### Skills